joegeorge022/abc-studios/readme.md

  - Email Address
  - Phone Number
  - Message
-- Display the company’s email address and phone number prominently.
+- Display the company's email address and phone number prominently.
 - Add a map section showing the fictional company's location.
 7. Join Us Page
 - Create a page where admins can post job offers and users can use those job cards to apply, or users